Hound-fm/community-guidelines/README.md

 ## Human curators

-Curators are people that help us [discover](...) new content published on lbry.
+Curators are people that help us [discover](#user-content-discover-system) new content published on lbry.
 Everyone can become a curator by creating a [channel](https://lbry.tech/spec#channels) and following this guidelines:

-- [Discover](...) awesome channels and original content.
+- Discover and recommend awesome channels with original content.

 - Report [unlicensed content](https://lbry.com/faq/dmca) or [metadata abuse](https://lbry.com/dmca)